martin5709/Group83-MLOps-02476/reports/README.md

 ```sh
 curl -X GET "https://data-drift-report-generator-5307485050.europe-west1.run.app/report?n=<N-IMAGES>" --output report.html
 ```
-where `<N-IMAGES>` is the the number of images from the two sets to compare.
-It can also be called from `test_monitoring.py` in the tests folder.
-The script downloads the current and previous versions of of our training data, from our dvc-bucket, and creates a report using `evidently`.
-In general we do not recommend using a large `n`, since the code is quite unoptimized, which is also why we chose subsampling in the first place.
+or a call to `test_monitoring.py` in the tests folder.
+Downloads the current and previous versions of of our training data, from our dvc-bucket, and creates a report using `evidently`.
+The variable `n` is how many images to take into this report (using all 50000 images in our training data takes a while, so we just select a subsample to actually report on).
 As discussed in the dvc-part of the report, we never really used dvc, since we never changed our dataset.
 So right now this report just tries to detect drift between CIFAR-10 and CIFAR-100.
 The report compares the 512 features from the CLIP-model, as in the exercises.

 In the future we imagine this feature could be useful when acually expandning training data, in askin how similar two sets actually are.